dstojanov8/worldwise/README.md

+# Important Components related to react-router-dom

+1. App.jsx - where all the routes are
+2. Sidebar.jsx - where <Outlet /> is to render all of the sub routes
+3. Form.jsx - where BACK button functionality is implemented
+4. Map.jsx - where useNavigate hook is used to redirect (also useSearchParams is here used too)
+5. City.jsx - where useParams and useSearchParams is used to take ULR parameters
+6. PageNav.jsx - where <NavLink /> is used to navigate pages
+7. CityItem.jsx - where we use Link as a button to navigate (don't need to use useNavigate).
+IMPORTANT NOTE: check how cityId and lat + lng is stored in url

+For more information search react-router-dom in project

+# Other Components

+1. Button.jsx

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.